 LBI ArchPro (Ludwig Boltzmann Institute for Archaeological Prospection and Virtual Archaeology) is an interdisciplinary research institute for new large-scale and precise archaeological exploration and virtual reproduction.

 The Institute, based in Vienna, is comprised of eight European cooperative organizations of academic institutions and research institutes.

 Archaeological excavation at Petronell-Carnuntum began already around 1870 but due to the enormity of what lies beneath and the painstaking process of restoring what already has been unearthed, less than one percent of the site had been excavated.

 “This is a world sensation, in the true meaning of the word”, said Lower Austrian provincial Governor, Erwin Pröll.
-Governor Pröll was referring to the discovery of the ruins of a gladiator school, near Petronell-Carnuntum in Austria, made by the MALÅ MIRA 3D GPR (ground penetrating radar) Array system.
+Governor Pröll was referring to the discovery of the ruins of a gladiator school, near Petronell-Carnuntum in Austria, made by the MALÅ MIRA 3D Imaging Radar Array GPR system.